This post is part of our Easy, Waste-Busting Food and Drink Recipes resource.

 - Pepper (to taste)

-- Soak the cup of sunflower seeds in a bowl of boiling water for a couple of hours (or luke warm water overnight).
-If using dry sundried tomatoes rather than a fresh tomato, soak sundried tomatoes along with the sunflower seeds also.
+- Soak the cup of sunflower seeds in a bowl of water for a few hours (ideally, if you remember, soak them overnight).
+If using dry, sundried tomatoes rather than a fresh tomato, soak sundried tomatoes along with the sunflower seeds and you’ll probably want to soak in boiling water rather than cold if you’ve got sundried tomatoes in there, to really soften them up).

 - Drain the soaked sunflower seeds in a sieve.
 If you soaked the sundried tomatoes with the seeds, then conserve the water as a splash or two of this will be a tasty addition to the dip.